Topological Frobenius algebras: Loop space homology of odd-dimensional spheres

 \begin{remark} (i) The structures on loop homology $\H_*\Lambda S^n$ and based loop homology $H_*\Om S^n$ do {\em not} satisfy the {\sc (unital coFrobenius)} relation for any odd $n\geq 1$.
 For example, for $n\geq 3$ we have $\boldc=\boldlambda(\bold1) = 0$ but $\boldlambda\neq 0$.

 (ii) In this section all products are commutative and all coproducts are cocommutative.
-On Rabinowitz loop homology $\wh{\H}_*\Lambda S^n$ and loop homology $\H_*\Lambda S^n$, the product and coproduct have opposite parity, in particular the structures are involutive (cf.~Remark~\ref{rem:involutivity}).
-On based Rabinowitz loop homology $\wh{H}_*\Om S^n$ and based loop homology $H_*\Om S^n$, the product and coproduct have the same parity and the structures are {\em not} involutive. \end{remark}
+On loop homology $\H_*\Lambda S^n$, the product and coproduct have opposite parity, in particular the structure is involutive (cf.~Remark~\ref{rem:involutivity}).
+On based loop homology $H_*\Om S^n$, the product and coproduct have the same parity and the structure is not involutive. \end{remark}